Banzzouille/WahooFitToGarmin-Desktop/README.md

 - I use auto export functionality to DropBox directly from Wahoo compagnon app
 - Install the Dropbox client on your computer
-- Install dot net core 3.1 framework from here [DotNetCore3.1](https://dotnet.microsoft.com/en-us/download/dotnet/3.1)
+- Install dot net core 3.1 framework from here [.NET Desktop Runtime 3.1.23](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-3.1.23-windows-x64-installer)
 - Download and Unzip the app on your computer

 # Step by step Guide